Dr. Elizabeth Corbin, Founder and CEO of PurCell Bio

 Click here to read more about Dr. Elizabeth Corbin

 Clayton Stirling hails from Casper Wyoming, and came to Bozeman to study Cell Biology and Neuroscience in preparation for medical school.
 Clay began work on Tess’s project as a requirement for graduation, and stayed on two years after his credits were gained.
 Clay earned his degree in Cell Biology and Neuroscience and decided to apply for a masters in Innovation and Management to improve his understanding of startups.

 Clay is an accomplished Cell Culture Scientist, a terrific organizer, and an integral part of the science and management team.
 He has used the PurCell Bio journey in his graduate studies, and continues to apply his skills, both in the lab and in the office, to benefit the company.
 Clay brings an intimate understanding of the work, and huge enthusiasm and energy to the project.

 Clay is currently active in ministry in the Bozeman area, enhanced by his minor in Hispanic studies.
-He enjoys the outdoor beauty of Bozeman and his many friends, as well as pushing the envelope of science in the lab.
+He enjoys spending time with his wife, learning how things work, and getting outside.

 Cynthia Tsai, Board